will-lukach/NBA_Playoffs/README.md

 - Diana Silva
 - Heain Yee

-Their work provided valuable insights into the initial approach to NBA playoff predictions, though this project has evolved in a significantly different direction with its own unique implementation and features.
+Their work provided valuable insights into the initial approach to NBA playoff predictions.

 ## Data Sources